TomPace101/nanopore_diffusion/notes.md

 The notebook dated 2017-11-06 is where I was working on this before.

-_TODO_ complete the "test" analysis, even without middle surface
+_TODO_ complete the "test" analysis, even without middle surface That is, run a face-centered model somewhere, even without the middle surface.

 _TODO_ shell command files for generating .msh and .xml files, which doit then calls?